-She married John R. Fisher in 1907 and they lived on one of her family’s farms in Vermont.
+She was preparing to be a language teacher when she married James Redwood Fisher in 1907, settling on one of her family’s farms in Vermont.
 She continued to travel to Europe frequently but did most of her writing on the family homestead.
 Both Dorothy Fisher and her husband were closely affiliated with French issues, so upon the outbreak of World War I, they took their children and embarked for France to participate with relief work.

-Immensely involved in social activism, she was also an advocate of racial equality and women’s rights at a time when those causes were resisted by the mainstream.
-As if that weren’t impressive enough, Canfield Fisher was also instrumental in bringing Montessori education to the U.S., and helped popularize adult education.
+Immensely involved in social activism, Dorothy Canfield Fisher was also an advocate of women’s rights at a time when those causes were resisted by the mainstream.
+She also helped create channels for assistance to Jewish immigrants in the 1920s, a time when quotas were strict.
+She was also instrumental in bringing Montessori education to the U.S., and helped popularize adult education.

 More about Dorothy Canfield Fisher on this site

 - Wise Quotes on Life by Dorothy Canfield Fisher